DesiNacho/APsychThing/README.md

 # A Psych Thing

 As a proffesional AP Psychologist, it is **imperative** I boast about my shallow research in such a deep subject simply because I got a 5 on the already "made for the dumb" AP Psych Exam.
-But here, I will go and attempt to extrapolate many things about our minds, stating and noting down some phenomena I've noticed after realizing the complexity of our heads.
+But here, I will go and attempt to extrapolate things about our minds, stating and noting down two phenomena I've noticed after realizing the complexity of our heads.

 ![image](https://user-images.githubusercontent.com/114519229/193736650-f2db5b3d-62f5-4cdd-be7a-59c568110d69.jpg)